mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 In addition to data, workspaces hold a workspace history, which details the algorithms which have been run on this workspace.

-The workspace list pane is found on the left-hand side of the main MantidWorkbench window.
+The `Analysis Data Service` (ADS), by default is found on the left-hand side of the main MantidWorkbench window.
 When a muon data set is loaded via the GUI, the Matrix Workspaces are created automatically.

 *   **NAME12345 MA** which contains all the Muon Analysis data for run `12345` on the `NAME` instrument.